Wa `alaykum as-salamu wa rahmatullahi wa barakatuh.

 Answering your question about how women should perform ghusl after sex and menses, Dr. Muhammad Salama, PhD, Islamic Studies in English, Associate Professor at the Faculty of Islamic Sciences al-Madinah International University (Mediu), states:

 With regard to obligatory ghusl (ritual bath), what is required is to make the water reach every part of the body, even the roots of the hair.
 Thus, a woman should take care in this regard.
 If a woman has braids, she does not have to undo them unless water does not reach to their roots.

-Umm Salamah (may Allah be pleased with her) asked the Prophet (peace and blessings be upon him), “I am a woman who braids my hair; should I undo it to make ghusl from janabah (major ritual impurity)?
+Umm Salamah (may Allah be pleased with her) asked the Prophet (peace be upon him), “I am a woman who braids my hair; should I undo it to make ghusl from janabah (major ritual impurity)?
 He said, “No, it will be sufficient for you to pour three handfuls of water on your head, then pour water over yourself and then you will be purified.”
+(Muslim)

 Allah Almighty knows best.

 Editor’s note: This fatwa is from Ask the Scholar’s archive and was originally published at an earlier date.